 - a consolidated statement of income and expenditure and a consolidated balance sheet, which consolidates its investment in any subsidiaries, as defined by Australian Accounting Standards Board AASB 127, except for any trusts for which it acts a trustee.

-Tier 1 associations not covered by the Class order 11/01 must prepare full financial statements, including a statement of cash flows and all notes to the financial accounts in accordance with Australian Accounting Standards.
+Tier 1 associations not covered by Class order 11/01 must prepare full financial statements, including a statement of cash flows and all notes to the financial accounts in accordance with Australian Accounting Standards.

-Auditing of a Tier 1 association’s financial statements
+Auditing of tier 1 association’s financial statements

 The financial statements must be audited in time for submission to the association’s AGM.
 The auditor’s report must: